List of Jurassic Park (franchise) characters: Teresa Delgado

 Teresa Delgado is Reuben's eldest daughter.
 At the time of the film, she has been accepted to New York University, and is on a sailing trip with her father, younger sister and boyfriend to have one last family adventure before she goes to college.
 Her father Reuben disapproves of her boyfriend Xavier, and she tries to defend him.
 Like her sister, Teresa is afraid of dinosaurs and is openly hostile against them.
 When their sailboat is capsized by the Mosasaurus, she and her family are stranded on it until they are rescued the next morning by a team of mercenaries on a mission to retrieve DNA samples from three dinosaurs, including the Mosasaurus.
 After her father tells them the boat was capsized by the prehistoric creature they are looking for, she and her family are left below deck while the team retrieves its DNA.

 However, when the ship is attacked by a group of Spinosaurus that hunt alongside the Mosasaurus, her father tells her to use the radio to call for help.
 She tries to, but is stopped from doing so by the team's benefactor, Martin Krebs, who wants the mission to remain secret.
-They are both knocked over by an impact to the ship and she falls nearly overboard.
+She pushes Martin, but stumbles and falls overboard.
 When she calls for Martin to help her, he does not, and she falls out.
 Xavier jumps out after her to save her, and does so, pulling her to a rock formation near the island, and they are shortly joined by her father and sister.